amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(log n) - Logarithmic time

 Logarithmic time complexities usually apply to algorithms that divide problems in half every time.
-For instance, let's say that we want to look for a person in an old phone book.
-It has every name sorted alphabetically.
+For instance, let's say that we want to look for a word in an old fashion dictionary.
+It has every word sorted alphabetically.
 There are at least two ways to do it:

 Algorithm A:

 - Start at the beginning of the book and go in order until you find the contact you are looking for.
-Run-time: `O(n)`

 Algorithm B:

-- Open the book in the middle and check the first name on it.
+- Open the book in the middle and check the first word on it.
-- If the name that you are looking for is alphabetically bigger, then look to the right.
+- If the word that you are looking for is alphabetically bigger, then look to the right.
 Otherwise, look in the left half.

+Which one is faster?
+The first algorithms go word by word _O(n)_, while the algorithm B split the problem in half on each iteration _O(log n)_.
+This 2nd algorithm is a binary search.

 ## Binary search